larrynung/friendlyx-fx.configuration/readme.md

 A lightweight, simple, flexible, extensible library to read configurations using strongly typed classes.
+You can use a standard way to read configuration from app.config as well as from a pure JSON configuration file.

 Usage samples can be found in FX.Configuration.ConsoleSample and FX.Configuration.WebAppSample.